SeppiaBrilla/University-notes/Cognition and Neuroscience/README.md

 I'm neither an expert nor particularly interested in this field and, for this reason, the summaries are not so summarized.
-I could not clearly identify important things, and so I ended up copying a lot from the slides
+I could not clearly identify important things, and so I ended up copying a lot from the slides.
+__The notes do not take into account the experiments which are required in the exam.
+Do not study only from them__